Economic growth: Health

-Here, health is approached as a functioning from Amartya Sen and Martha Nussbaum's capability approach that an individual has to realise the achievements like economic success.
-Thus health in a broader sense is not the absence of illness, but the opportunity for people to biologically develop to their full potential their entire lives It is established that human capital is an important asset for economic growth, however, it can only be so if that population is healthy and well-nourished.
-One of the most important aspects of health is the mortality rate and how the rise or decline can affect the labour supply predominant in a developing economy.
+Amartya Sen and Martha Nussbaum's capability approach defines human welfare as an individual's ability to achieve things like economic success.
+Thus health in a broader sense can be defined as not just the absence of illness, but the opportunity for people to live a full life and develop their full economic potential.
+It is argued that human capital is an important asset for economic growth, but can only be so if a population is healthy and well-nourished.
+One of the most important metrics of health is the mortality rate and how its rise or decline can affect the labour supply predominant in a developing economy.
 Mortality decline triggers greater investments in individual human capital and an increase in economic growth.
-Matteo Cervellati and Uwe Sunde and Rodrigo.R Soares consider frameworks in which mortality decline has an influence on parents to have fewer children and to provide quality education for those children, as a result instituting an economic-demographic transition.
+Matteo Cervellati, Uwe Sunde and Rodrigo.R Soares have considered frameworks in which mortality decline has an influence on parents to have fewer children and to provide quality education for those children, as a result instituting an economic-demographic transition.

-The relationship between health and economic growth is further nuanced by distinguishing the influence of specific diseases on GDP per capita from that of aggregate measures of health, such as life expectancy Thus, investing in health is warranted both from the growth and equity perspectives, given the important role played by health in the economy.
+The relationship between health and economic growth is further nuanced by distinguishing the influence of specific diseases on GDP per capita from that of aggregate measures of health, such as life expectancy.
+Thus, investing in health is warranted both from growth and equity perspectives, given the important role played by health in the economy.
 Protecting health assets from the impact of systemic transitional costs on economic reforms, pandemics, economic crises and natural disasters is also crucial.
-Protection from the shocks produced by illness and death, are usually taken care of within a country's social insurance system.
-In areas such as Sub-Saharan Africa, where the prevalence of HIV and AIDS, has a comparative negative impact on economical development.
-It will be interesting to see how research in the areas of health in near future uncover how the world will be performing living with the SARS-CoV-2, especially looking at the economic impacts it already has in a space of two years.
+Protection from the shocks produced by illness and death are usually taken care of within a country's social insurance system.
+In areas such as Sub-Saharan Africa, the prevalence of HIV and AIDS has a comparative negative impact on economical development.
 Ultimately, when people live longer on average, human capital expenditures are more likely to pay off, and all of these mechanisms center around the complementarity of longevity, health, and education, for which there is ample empirical evidence.